biblenerd/awesome-bible-developer-resources/README.md

 ### CES

-The Corpus Encoding Standard (CES) is in a SGML format (`ISO 8879:1986, Information Processing--Text and Office Systems--Standard Generalized Markup Language`) that is [TEI-compliant](#tei) and which is also available in XML format (XCES).
+The Corpus Encoding Standard (CES) is in a SGML format ([ISO 8879:1986](https://www.iso.org/standard/16387.html)) that is [TEI-compliant](#tei) and which is also available in XML format (XCES).
 CES is hosted by the Vassar College Department of Computer Science.

 - [CES Documentation](https://www.cs.vassar.edu/CES/) &mdash; Main CES docs.
 - [XML CES (XCES) Schema Documenation](https://www.cs.vassar.edu/XCES/schema/) &mdash; Main docs for XCES schema.